Welcome to the website for Salisbury City Council. On the site you will be able to find information about the City Council and Salisbury.

 Salisbury City Council provides, amongst other things, the following services and facilities in Salisbury:

-- Parks and Playgrounds including Parks Community Grant Scheme
+- Parks and Open Spaces including Play Areas, and Parks Community Grant Scheme

 - The Guildhall